TACC/FanStore/README.md

     make

 ## Usage
-To user FanStore, there are two steps: data preparation and training execution.
+To user FanStore, there are two steps: data preparation and loading.

 ### Data Preparation
-Assuming you are in the dataset directory, in which there is a training dataset in *train* and a validation dataset called *val*, first, we need to generate a list of files and directories
+Assuming you are in the dataset directory, in which there is a training dataset in **_train_** and a validation dataset called **_val_**, first, we need to generate a list of files and directories

     find ./ > file.list

 Then we build the dataset using FanStore.
-The following command line prepares the dataset in such a way: all data in the *val* path will be broadcasted to all nodes, while the rest of the files will be scattered.
+The following command line prepares the dataset in such a way: all data in the **_val_** path will be broadcasted to all nodes, while the rest of the files will be scattered.

     /path/to/prep 8 file.list val